6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 **What constitutes sufficient evidence:** actual execution output, matching a prediction made in advance, produced from data the party being validated did not construct.
 Plausibility is not sufficient.
 A single successful run against known-in-advance data is not sufficient for a genericity claim.

-**When something can become Verified:** only once both Builder's regression evidence and Test's independent evidence exist and have been reviewed.
-Neither alone is sufficient for anything requiring a genericity claim (Section 5).
-Non-regression-only claims (e.g., "this refactor didn't break X") may rely on Builder evidence alone, but must be labeled as regression evidence explicitly, not as full verification.
+**When something can become Verified:** the evidence required depends on the claim.

+For generic behavioral correctness or generic detection/validation logic, both Builder regression evidence and Test independent evidence must exist and have been reviewed, together with the applicable implementation evidence and canonical synchronization where the claim concerns the canonical product.

+For non-regression-only claims, Builder evidence may be sufficient when explicitly labeled as such.

+For documentation-only or non-behavioral changes, the Architect applies evidence proportionate to the claim rather than imposing unnecessary behavioral validation.

+Neither Builder evidence nor Test evidence alone is sufficient for a genericity claim.

 ---

 ## 8. Repository Governance

-**Documents the Architect must always know and read fresh each session:** the Project Handbook, the Decision Log, any currently active Builder Brief(s), and the `governance/` folder structure.
+**Documents the Architect must read fresh each session:** the Project Handbook and Decision Log.
+Read the currently active Builder Brief(s) when the session's task requires them.
+Consult the `governance/` folder structure when needed to locate or assess governance artifacts; do not treat awareness of the folder structure as a requirement to inspect its contents indiscriminately.

 **Documents the Architect actively maintains (produces, per Section 9's delivery standard):** the Project Handbook, the Decision Log, governance folder README files, and Section 12's file manifest.